 FPR_PSE.1.1 The TSF shall ensure that [external entities in the WAN] are unable to determine the real user name bound to [information neither relevant for billing nor for a secure operation of the Grid sent to parties in the WAN].
-FPR_PSE.1.2 The TSF shall be able to provide [aliases as defined by the Processing Profiles] of the real user name for the Meter and Gateway identity to [external entities in the WAN].
-FPR_PSE.1.3 The TSF shall [determine an alias for a user] and verify that it conforms to the [following alias metric: • the alias must not contain the Meter Identity, • the alias must not contain the Gateway Identity, • the alias must not contain the Consumer Identity, ].
+FPR_PSE.1.2 The TSF shall be able to provide [aliases as defined by the Processing Pro-files] of the real user name for the Meter and Gateway identity to [external entities in the WAN].
+FPR_PSE.1.3 The TSF shall [determine an alias for a user] and verify that it conforms to the [alias given by the Gateway Administrator in the Processing Profile].
 Hierarchical to: No other components.
 Dependencies: No dependencies.

-Application Note 32: When the TOE submits information about the consumption or production of a certain commodity that is not relevant for the billing process nor for a secure operation of the Grid, there is no need that this information is sent with a direct link to the identity of the consumer.
-In those cases the TOE shall replace the identity of the consumer by a pseudonymous identifier.
-Please note that the identity of the consumer may not be their name but could also be a number (e.g. consumer ID) used for billing purposes.
+Application Note 31: When the TOE submits information about the consumption or production of a certain commodity that is not relevant for the billing process nor for a secure operation of the Grid, there is no need that this information is sent with a direct link to the identity of the Consumer.
+In those cases the TOE shall replace the identity of the Consumer by a pseudonymous identifier.
+Please note that the identity of the Consumer may not be their name but could also be a number (e.g. Consumer ID) used for billing purposes.